carpentries/docs.carpentries.org/source/handbooks/instructors.md

     -   Requires time to set up, but is great for multiple choice and T/F questions and promotes participation

-In all of these examples, you will have to switch from the tool you are using for live coding to however you are showing the exercises.
+In all of the examples, you will have to switch from the tool you are using for live coding to however you are showing the exercises.
 For something like R or Python, one way to reduce the amount of switching is to put all the exercises in an R script / Python notebook and have that